 Conclusion

-In this chapter, I have identified the novels and television series as a transmedia phenomenon: one in which each media makes a distinctive and valuable contribution, but in which the media developed alongside each other in an intensely enmeshed way.
-Although I have suggested some practical reasons for differences between the Inspector Morse television series and the Morse novels, I have also argued that the television series offers a more sustained, explicit engagement with the British social and political climate of the late 1980s and the 1990s, specifically higher education policy under successive Tory governments.
-That it does so with such consistency is all the more remarkable given the variety of writers involved but also because of the need for the series to sell well internationally (Sanderson 1995, 26-27, 53, 82).
+In this chapter, I have identified the Morse novels and television series as a transmedia phenomenon: one in which each media makes a distinctive and valuable contribution, but in which the media developed alongside each other in an intensely enmeshed way.
+Although I have suggested some practical reasons for differences between the Inspector Morse television series and the Morse novels, I have also argued that the television series offers a more sustained, explicit engagement with the British social and political climate of the late 1980s and the 1990s, specifically higher education policy under successive Tory governments, than the novels.
+That it does so with such consistency is all the more remarkable given the variety of writers involved, but also because of the need for the series to sell well internationally (Sanderson 1995, 26-27, 53, 82).
 Perhaps this domestic political content was felt not to get in the way of the gripping detective plot.
-Perhaps it was seen as part of the quintessential Britishness that made so successful overseas (Olive 2013).
+Perhaps it was seen as part of the quintessential Britishness that made the series so successful overseas (Olive 2013).
 Perhaps debate about the neoliberal university was held to be sufficiently globally prevalent to be of interest beyond the UK.

 Another possibility is that those involved in the series’ production were piqued enough to let their creation of a fictional space for debating the neoliberal university triumph no matter what.
 Alan Pater describes ‘a quality of British [television] writers’ thus: ‘we love to preach about the state of the nation…What a writer offers is a passionate and personal view of the world.
 In the best British television, these personal views were able to flourish, and profound questions were asked of the audience’ (Elsaesser et al 1994, 125).
 Many of Inspector Morse’s writers, and directors, had themselves known and benefitted from greater state funding of higher education and the arts than subsequent generations.
 For example, Minghella was a university teacher before giving up that job to write full-time; similarly, Malcolm Bradbury, best known for his novel The History Man, which – adapted for television ‘under Thatcherismus’ became a critique of the excesses of 1960s liberationism and radicalism in higher education (Sanderson 1995, 28, Elsaesser et al 1994, 100).
 Another writer, Mitchell, ‘received a first-class degree in history while attending Wadham college and later spent a year doing research at St Antony’s College’ (Sanderson 1995, 67).
 Daniel “Danny” Boyle and John Madden have worked as theatre and film directors, sectors also smarting from cuts to state funding during the period Inspector Morse was made.

-Or, perhaps ITV felt that critiques of the prevailing political regime would sit well with its audience, themselves feeling the pinch of recessions during the series’ span.
+Or, perhaps, ITV felt that critiques of the prevailing political regime would sit well with its audience, themselves feeling the pinch of recessions during the series’ span.
 The television series’ frequent engagement with the politics of higher education refutes patronising, paternalistic ideas about the nature and audiences of television evident in writing, at the time, on universities in popular culture by the likes of Oxford academic Brooke Benjamin (1993).
 Indeed, Childs and McBain are on the public record as having resisted initial pressure to dumb down the show because they were passionate about not patronising audiences (Sanderson 1995, 26).
 The consistency with which Inspector Morse embraces a greater role than the novels in articulating and critiquing higher education policy in 1980s and 1990s Britain makes the phenomenon a useful example with which to challenge pervasive over-generalizations about the depoliticising nature of literary adaptation for television.

 Morse novels and short stories cited